-You must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.
+You must have an approved Forest Plan for woodland areas of 100 hectares or more.

 For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan.

 For applications where the operational activity is only natural regeneration, the requirement for a Forest Plan will be waived and an approved management plan will be sufficient.